nikolaitM/DAPyr/docs/source/userguide/overview.rst

       expt.modExpt({'sig_y': 1.5})
       print('The observation wlll be different after modification: {}'.format(expt.getParam('Y')[0, 0, 0]))

 Once you are happy with your experiment, it is time to run the actual data assimilation cycles.
-To do this, use the :py:func:`DAPyr.runDA` function.
-It simply takes in an `Expt` instance, and runs through all specifications of the experiment.
+To do this, use the :py:func:`~DAPyr.runDA` function.
+It simply takes in an :py:class:`~DAPyr.Expt` instance, and runs through all specifications of the experiment.

 .. code-block:: python

       dap.runDA(expt)

 From here, there are a number of outputs you can reference.